South Australia has almost 5,500km of coastline and a host of opportunities for boating enthusiasts.

 - Diving - There’s simply no better way to experience South Australia’s marine parks than exploring the many reefs, ship wrecks and other underwater wonderlands that lie beneath the waves.

 - Pleasure boating and water sports - Enjoy the open space of open water through a range of water activities from jetskiing through to wakeboarding and skiing.

 For more information and to ensure your boating trip is safe, fun and unforgettable, view the list of our marine parks or the OnDeck website.

 Three things boaties need to know about sanctuary zones

 - For general recreational boating you can travel through and even anchor in a sanctuary zone.
-While you can’t fish in a sanctuary zone, you can take fishing gear and fish caught elsewhere through a zone.
+While you can’t fish in a sanctuary zone from 1 October 2014, you can take fishing gear and fish caught elsewhere through a zone.

 - Sanctuary zones are about enjoying the marine life in many different ways and are a great place to view the beauty underwater by diving or snorkelling.